Cpasjuste/uGamePad/README.md

 ![](docs/pics/ugamepad-splash.png)

+## Info

+uGamePad is an usb gamepad to db15 adapter for jamma arcade superguns, using a pi pico (rp2040)

 ## Usage
 Connect device via USB to computer pressing button:
  - **UP**: device start in bootloader mode for updating/flashing.